MeghaGajbhiye/PSFT-Workshop/Lab300/LabGuide300.md

 Click Connect.
 Enter the default password you noted from the instance details page.

-Mac: Click on + sign and select Desktop.
+Mac: Depending on the software, these steps might differ.
+Click on + sign and select Desktop or Add PC.
 Enter the Public IP address.
 Give Username as opc and password that you copied previously.

 ![](./images/gi1.png "")